Questions to Ask Yourself

 How will this impact my immediate family and marriage?

 Just like the choice of adding to your family by birth, adoption is a life-changing decision for every member of your family.
 Think about the impact that adding another child to your family through adoption could have on the people and relationships in your household.
 With every new family member added, relationships inside your family will naturally change and shift in order to accommodate another person.
-Will this change be positive?
-Are you willing to make the sacrifices necessary for your family to occommodate the needs of another child?
+Are you willing to make the sacrifices necessary for your family to accommodate the needs of another child?
 Read More

 Am I eligible to adopt?